Thamesmead: 21st century

 Part of Thamesmead West is also sometimes referred to as Gallions Reach Urban Village.
 This can lead to confusion, as it is on the opposite bank of the River Thames from Gallions Reach DLR station and Gallions Reach shopping park.
 There is no Docklands Light Railway, London Underground or rail station in Thamesmead West.

 Early 21st century new build properties in Thamesmead West have been blighted by social problems and mass repossessions, attracting national attention.
 Housing is still under construction both by Gallions Housing Association (for rent and part rent/part buy) and by private developers (for outright sale).
 Another new development is under construction in 2010.
 The final phase of the Gallions Reach Urban Village (ecopark) is the creation of Gallions Reach Park, a 14.3 acre public open space land, between Gallions Hill and the River Thames.
 Water remains an important feature of the several parks and open spaces.

 In November 2007, Bexley Council marked Thamesmead's 40th birthday with a motion proposed by local Councillor David Leaf and seconded by Councillor John Davey.

 In 2014, Gallions, Tilfen Land and Trust Thamesmead were taken over by Peabody Trust, a London housing association.
 In 2015, two Housing Zones in Thamesmead were announced by the Mayor of London for delivery of 2,800 homes.
 The zones are Abbey Wood and South Thamesmead, between Abbey Wood station and Southmere Lake, and Abbey Wood, Plumstead and Thamesmead.
 Peabody said in 2018 that it will deliver 20,000 new homes, increasing the number of residents to around 80,000.

 While a railway extension from Barking Riverside was mooted for several years, Transport for London secured funding in 2020 for a potential Docklands Light Railway extension to Thamesmead on the network's branch to Beckton.
+A public consultation about the proposed extension was launched in February 2024.